Discover more at Ham House and Garden

 Find out when Ham House and Garden is open, how to get here, the things to see and do and more.

-Ham House is home to an atmospheric 17th-century walled garden, on the banks of the River Thames in Richmond.
-The garden recreates what historically ‘might have been’, following work in the 1970s to reinstate 17th-century character previously lost.
-Please make yourself at home as you take in the sights, scents and sounds.
+Ham House, on the banks of the River Thames in Richmond, is surrounded by spectacular outdoor spaces to explore, including an atmospheric 17th-century walled Kitchen Garden and maze-like Wilderness.
+The gardens show what historically ‘might have been’, following work in the 1970s to reinstate 17th-century character previously lost.
+Discover more about the garden highlights below.

 The garden, like the house, was designed to impress.
 We know that many rare examples of plants from exotic lands were on display and we even know some of the species which were grown.
 The South Terrace border is inspired by this knowledge and planted in the 17th-century style, with a wide seasonal interest.